gvwilson/sdxpy/src/ftp/index.md

 If that number gets us to the end of the data we're sending, the function can exit the loop.
 If not,
-it adds the number of bytes send to `total` so that it knows where to start sending the next time around:
+it adds the number of bytes sent to `total` so that it knows where to start sending the next time around: